MeerkatBoss/compiled-language/README.md

 standard was to create common format of intermediate files to allow cross-compilation of standard-compliant languages.

-Standard compliance allows interoperability of TypoLang backend and middle-end with other standard-compliant frontend compilers.
+Standard compliance allows for interoperability of TypoLang backend and middle-end with other standard-compliant frontend compilers.
 Additionally, AST file produced by TypoLang frontend compiler can be optimized and compiled using other standard-compliant middle-end and backend compilers, which allows for cross-platform compilation.

 ### Input Tokenization